cover for self-service experience project

 Self-Service Experience (Product-Led Growth)

-To reinforce our sales outreach process, we designed a self-service experience to drive new sales without a sales rep, allow our sales team to focus on pursuing higher ARR clients, and create a new stream of qualified leads for our SDRs to follow up with.
+To reinforce our sales outreach process, I designed a self-service experience to drive new sales without needing an assigned rep, allowing our sales team to focus on pursuing higher ARR clients, and create a new stream of qualified leads for our SDRs to follow up with.

 PROJECT FOR